innocenzi/laravel-vite/docs/guide/index.md

 Additionally, it defaults to installing Vue 3.
 If you don't want that, you may use the `--no-vue` flag.

 :::warning Note for Mac users
-You will likely get an error because `apply` is a valid command on your system.
+You will likely get an error because `apply` is NOT a valid command on your system.
 You need to either install `apply` globally with `npm i -g apply`, or use the `--ignore-existing` flag.
 :::

 The preset will: